Loyalist House: Architecture

 Loyalist House is often claimed to be the oldest structurally unaltered building in Saint John; most of its contemporaries having been destroyed in the Great Fire of 1877.
 The house was built in the New England Federalist style, in keeping with the cultural background of its owners.
 The structure consists of two-and-a-half storeys, with the western half having been built on a stone and mortar cellar.

 The two main floors, which comprised the family living quarters, are identical in layout and almost completely symmetrical.
 They contained the living and dining rooms, the kitchen, the study, four bedrooms and numerous family and servant halls.
 The features of the living area include a main and servants' staircase, centralized bell system, four chimneys with two fireplaces each, and thirty one large windows.
 It was fitted with gas lighting, though the system was later disabled by the family and there is little that remains of it today.

 The top floor was used as servants' quarters, containing five rooms.
 There is speculation that one of these rooms was a servants' dining room and lounge.
 The adjacent room, which is small and houses numerous shelves, is joined to it by a window as if it were a bar.
 While this floor features numerous skylights added by the later Merritts, originally it would have had no windows.

 Also on the property is a carriage house.
 Originally double its current length, it housed the Merritt's carriage, sleigh, and livestock.
 The Loyalists used a heated frying pan to keep them warm in the night.

 In 2017, Loyalist House underwent a $600,000 refurbishment.

 Museum

 The Loyalist House museum comprises most of the two main floors of the house, with other areas used as office space and storage.
-It is furnished with multiple examples of high quality Georgian and Victorian furniture, supplied from the collections of the New Brunswick Historical Society, the New Brunswick Museum, and Kings Landing Historical Settlement.
-It is open during regular business hours from Loyalist Day, on May 18, until the beginning of September, though it opens for cruise ships well into autumn.
-Guided tours of the house are available at all times, with particular emphasis being placed on the Merritt family and the lives of wealthy Saint Johners during the 19th century.
+It is furnished with multiple examples of high-quality Georgian and Victorian furniture, supplied from the collections of the New Brunswick Historical Society, the New Brunswick Museum, and Kings Landing Historical Settlement.
+It is open during regular business hours from late June until the beginning of September, though it remains open for cruise ships well into autumn, usually until the end of October.
+The museum is traditionally open for the day on Loyalist Day, May 18.
+Guided tours of the house are available at all times, with particular emphasis on the Merritt family and the lives of wealthy Saint Johners in the 19th century.

 Affiliations

-Loyalist House is affiliated with numerous heritage organization throughout New Brunswick, such as the Fundy Heritage Zone, as well as the federal and provincial governments.
+The Loyalist House Museum through the NBHS/ShNB is a member of the Association Heritage New Brunswick/l’ Association Patrimoine Nouveau-Brunswick and in the Saint John/Fundy Zone of the association and affiliated with numerous heritage organizations throughout New Brunswick, as well as the federal and provincial governments.